 In the United States, roughly seven out of 10 people believe they’re Christian.
 I live in California, where it’s six of 10.
-(I’m not just pulling these numbers out of my bum; the national stats and state stats are from the 2019 Pew Forum study.)
+I’m not pulling these numbers out of my tuchus; the national stats and state stats are from the 2019 Pew Forum study.
+Those numbers might’ve gone down a bit since

 - Personal experiences with Jesus.